driskell/log-courier/README.md

 flushing anyway (default 5)

 NOTE: The ZMQ transport is not implemented in the output plugin at this time.

+## Configuration

+Before you can start log-courier you will need to create a configuration file.

+Configuration is in standard JSON format with the exception that comments are allowed.
+A pound sign (#) designates a comment until the end of that line.
+A multiline comment can also be started using /* and ended using */.

+Full documentation of all of the available configuration options can be found on the [Configuration page](docs/Configuration.md).
+A brief example is shown below to get you started.

+    /*
+      This is a brief example configuration
+      for log-courier to get you started
+    */
+    {
+      "network": {
+        "servers": [ "logstash.example.com:5000" ],
+        "ssl certificate": "./courier.cer",
+        "ssl key": "./courier.key",
+        "ssl ca": "./logstash.cer"
+      },
+      "files": [
+        {
+          "paths": [
+            "/var/log/*.log",
+            "/var/log/messages"
+          ],
+          "fields": { "type": "syslog", "tags": [ "system", "dba" ] }
+        }, {
+          "paths": [ "/var/log/httpd/access.log" ],
+          "fields": { "type": "apache" }
+        }
+      ]
+    }

 ## Command Line Options